lorenziha/RNAseq_pipeline_farhat/README.md

 1- Set the following variables in the script:

-  GTF_ANNOTATION : Path to the annotation file in GTF format.
+  *GTF_ANNOTATION* : Path to the annotation file in GTF format.

-  HISAT2_INDEXES : Path to the directory containing the reference index files. input          : Path to the samples.prefix file READS          : Path to the directory containing sequencing reads.
+  *HISAT2_INDEXES* : Path to the directory containing the reference index files.

+  *input*          : Path to the samples.prefix file.

+  *READS*          : Path to the directory containing sequencing reads.